 - Application Checklist

 Complete the PS tracking record for each applicant in your cohort.
 Status all applicants appropriately i.e. Cancelled, Not Eligible, Recommended or Not Recommended.
 No applicant should remain in NEW status by start of the 100% Accuracy deadline period.
 Status reminders:

 Cancelled means that the entry of the application in Student Center was an error

-Recommended means that the application is eligible, complete, has gone through committee for ranking and/or review and will go forward to SGPS for further competition.
-This status will generate an auto-email message to the student.
+Recommended means that the application is eligible, complete, has been adjudicated in committee and will go forward to SGPS for further competition.
+This status will generate an auto-notification to the student.

-Not Recommended means that the application is eligible, complete, has gone to committee for ranking and/or review and has been ruled as not recommended for further competition by the graduate program or departmental committee.
-This status will generate an auto-email to the student.
+Not Recommended means that the application is eligible, complete, has been adjudicated in committee and will not go forward to SGPS for further competition.
+This status will generate an auto-notification to the student.

 Administering the SSHRC Results